mungase-narayan/vision-space-ai-frontend/README.md

 npm run dev
 ```

-## Maps Dashboard - Trajectory Data Upload
+## Maps Dashboard - 2D/3D Mapping with Trajectory Data

-The Maps Dashboard now supports uploading custom trajectory data in JSON format.
-This allows you to visualize your own coordinate data on the 3D globe instead of using the default ARGO float trajectory.
+The Maps Dashboard provides both 2D and 3D mapping capabilities with trajectory visualization and drawing tools.
+You can upload custom trajectory data in JSON format and visualize it on either map type.

 ### JSON Format